Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Jet spaces and multivariate Wronskians

 \section{Jet spaces and multivariate Wronskians}

 Let $Z$ be a vector space of holomorphic functions on an open subset $U\subset\BB{C}^n$.
-The $k$-th jets of the elements of $Z$ at a point of $U$ form a vector space.
-If we gather such vector spaces only at good points of $U$, we get a vector bundle.
-The theorem of Walker on Wronskian gives the least set of candidates of fibre coordinates for general $Z$.\\
+The $k$-jets of the elements of $Z$ at a point of $U$ form a vector space.
+If we gather such vector spaces only at good points of $U$, we get a holomorphic vector bundle, $k$-jet bundle of $Z$.
+The theorem of Walker on Wronskians implies that the jet sections of elements of $Z$ with order up to $\dim_{\BB{C}}Z-1$ span those of any order on an analytically open subset.
+This order $\dim_{\BB{C}}Z-1$ is minimal for a general $Z$. \\

 Let $\CAL{O}_n$ denote the sheaf of germs of holomorphic functions on $\BB{C}^n$.
-We call the sheaf of germs of holomorphic sections of a holomorphic vector bundle the \textit{associated sheaf} and express it by the script style of the same letter expressing the bundle.
-The correspondence of vector bundles on $U$ to the associated sheaves defines a bijective mapping of the set of isomorphism classes of vector bundles of rank $r$ over $U$ onto the set of isomorphism classes of locally free analytic sheaves (sheaves of $\CAL{O}_U$-modules, $\CAL{O}_U=\CAL{O}_n|_U$) of rank $r$ over $U$ (see e.g. \cite{REFpr}, Proposition 3.3).
-In the below, note that the parenthesised $\BS{b}$ means the values or the sets of the values at $\BS{b}$ (bundle fibre, e.g. $R_{k}({\BS{b}})$), while $\BS{b}$ in subscript style means the germs or the sets of the germs at $\BS{b}\in U$ (stalk, sheaf fibre, e.g. $\CAL{L}_{\BS{b}}^k$, $T_{\BS{b}}^*$) or the indication of the attention point of the least operator (as $Z_{\BS{b}}\DA$). \\ \begin{prop} If $Z\subset\BB{C}[\BS{\tau}]$ is $D$-invariant, it is translation invariant i.e. $p(\BS{\tau})\in Z$ implies $p(\BS{\tau}+\BS{b})\in Z$ for any constant vector $\BS{b}$. \end{prop}
+We call the sheaf of germs of holomorphic sections of a holomorphic vector bundle \emph{the associated sheaf} or an \emph{$\mathcal{O}_n$-module} associated to the bundle.
+It is expressed by the script style of the letter which is used for the bundle.
+The correspondence of holomorphic vector bundles on $U$ to the associated $\CAL{O}_n$-module defines a bijective mapping of the set of isomorphism classes of holomorphic vector bundles of rank $r$ over $U$ onto the set of isomorphism classes of locally free $\CAL{O}_U$-modules ($\CAL{O}_U=\CAL{O}_n|_U$) of rank $r$ over $U$ (see e.g. \cite[Proposition 3.3]{REFpr}).
+We use the parenthesised $\BS{b}$ for the values or the sets of the values at $\BS{b}$ (bundle fibre, e.g. $R_{k}({\BS{b}})$) and $\BS{b}$ in subscript style for the germs or the sets of the germs at $\BS{b}\in U$ (stalk, sheaf fibre, e.g. $\CAL{L}_{\BS{b}}^k$) or the indication of the centre of the coordinates for which the least part is defined (as $Z_{\BS{b}}\DA$).